-People with NALD or infantile Refsum disease, which are at the less-severe end of the spectrum, have more variable features than those with Zellweger syndrome and usually do not develop signs and symptoms of the disease until late infancy or early childhood.
-They may have many of the features of Zellweger syndrome; however, their condition typically progresses more slowly.
-Children with these less-severe conditions often have hypotonia, vision problems, hearing loss, liver dysfunction, developmental delay, and some degree of intellectual disability.
-Most people with NALD survive into childhood, and those with infantile Refsum disease may reach adulthood.
+People with intermediate or mild Zellweger spectrum disorder have more variable features that progress more slowly than those with the severe form.
+Affected children usually do not develop signs and symptoms of the disease until late infancy or early childhood.
+Children with these intermediate and mild forms often have hypotonia, vision problems, hearing loss, liver dysfunction, developmental delay, and some degree of intellectual disability.
+Most people with the intermediate form survive into childhood, and those with the mild form may reach adulthood.
 In rare cases, individuals at the mildest end of the condition spectrum have developmental delay in childhood and hearing loss or vision problems beginning in adulthood and do not develop the other features of this disorder.

 Zellweger spectrum disorder is estimated to occur in 1 in 50,000 individuals.

-Mutations in the genes that cause Zellweger spectrum disorder prevent peroxisomes from forming normally.
+Variants in the genes that cause Zellweger spectrum disorder prevent peroxisomes from forming normally.
 Diseases that disrupt the formation of peroxisomes, including Zellweger spectrum disorder, are called peroxisome biogenesis disorders.
 If the production of peroxisomes is altered, these structures cannot perform their usual functions.
-The signs and symptoms of Zellweger syndrome are due to the absence of functional peroxisomes within cells.
-NALD and infantile Refsum disease are caused by mutations that allow some peroxisomes to form.
+The signs and symptoms of severe Zellweger spectrum disorder are due to the absence of functional peroxisomes within cells.
+Intermediate and mild Zellweger spectrum disorder are caused by variants that allow some peroxisomes to form.

 Other Names for This Condition